nater1983/rhythmbox-tray-icon/README.md

 [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator) (or similar, to enable tray icons in Gnome Shell)

-In Arch Linux you can install it by:
+In Arch Linux you can install them by:

     pacman -S xapp gnome-shell-extension-appindicator